 In our current work we have considered the detectors eternally interacting with the field, i.e., $\kappa_{j}(\tau_{j})=1$, which also reflects in the expressions of the previous equations.
 Furthermore, we recognize the functions $G_{W}(X_{j},X_{j'})$, $G_{F}(X_{j},X_{j'})$, and $G_{R}(X_{j},X_{j'})$ as the the positive frequency Wightman function, the Feynman propagator, and the retarded Green's function respectively.
 The positive frequency Wightman function is associated with $X_{j}>X_{j'}$, where $j'\neq j$.
 These Green's functions, see \cite{Koga:2018the}, are defined as

-For bipartite systems \cite{Peres:1996dw, Horodecki:1996nc} it is observed that the entanglement harvesting is possible only when the partial transposition of the reduced detector density matrix has negative eigenvalue.
+where, $|0 \rangle$ denotes the field's ground state.
+For bipartite systems \cite{Peres:1996dw, Horodecki:1996nc} it is observed that the entanglement is possible only when the partial transposition of the reduced detector density matrix has negative eigenvalue.
 Considering the reduced density matrix as obtained in our case (see Eq.
 (2.2) of article \cite{Barman:2021bbw}), this condition is fulfilled only when

 In terms of the integrals from Eq. (\ref{eq:all-integrals}) this condition becomes \cite{Koga:2018the, Koga:2019fqh}